jimmyvietho/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+The forEach() method returns undefined and map() returns a new array with the transformed elements.
+Even if they do the same job, the returning value remains different

 2. Explain the difference between a callback and a higher order function.

+a higher order function is a function that operates on other functions (callback) by either taking them as arguments or returning them.

 3. What is closure?

+When you use closures for data privacy, the enclosed variables are only in scope within the containing (outer) function.
+You can't get at the data from an outside scope except through the object's privileged methods

 4. Describe the four rules of the 'this' keyword.

+  1. Window/Global Object binding - the value of "this" is referred to the window
+  2. Implicit binding - the value of "this" is referred to the object that "this" was attached to
+  3. New binding - the value of "this" will refer to the new object that was created from the constructor function
+  4. Explicit binding - the value of "this" will refer to the object that was explicitly defined from the call or apply method.

 5. Why do we need super() in an extended class?

+the super keyword is used as a “function” which calls the parent class and passes it to the child class

 ### Task 1 - Project Set up